liule66/SE-SGformer/readme.md

 ## Datasets

-Datasets are provided in the `dataset` folder.
 We divided the dataset five times, with each division splitting the training and test sets at an 8:2 ratio.
 Five experiments were conducted, and the average of the results was taken.

 ## Running the Code